 I am so fond of having Bougainvilleas in pots in my landscape.
 Nothing really compares to the riot of color that they can produce during the heat of the summer.
 Add that to the fact that they are so easy to care for, and we have a real winner on our hands.
 Simply familiarize yourself with their needs, and you will have vivid color in your yard, too!

 Bougainvilleas require at least 5 hours of sun each day in order to bloom well.
 Because they bloom on new growth, promoting new growth with fertilization is a must.
 I have used NutriStar time-released Bougainvillea fertilizer (17-7-10) for over 15 years, and I have never found another fertilizer that I like better for my Bougies.
 Be sure to water your plant the night before fertilizing to avoid burning the root system.
 Apply the granules to the top of the soil about once a month during the growing season, and always water them in right away.

 Bougainvilleas are tropical plants, meaning that they do not tolerate freezing temperatures.
 Actually, they do not really like it below 55 degrees F., but I usually don’t protect mine unless there will be a frost or a freeze.
 I end up moving it in and out during the winter, but it seems to do best that way.
 (Remember to “double pot”) Some people will put them by a window in the garage for the winter, and that will work as well.
-Just remember to water it occasionally, and trim it back in the spring before the new growth starts.
+Just remember to water them occasionally, and trim them back in the spring before the new growth starts.

 Caring for Bougainvilleas is not that complicated once you know what they need.
 With proper care, they will last for many years.
 Even if you decide to replace them every year, their striking flowers are well worth the time and money!